PatrickKyei/exception/_drafts/2021-08-27-product-design-journey.md

 ---
-layout: post
-title:  "How Does Design Solve Problems?"
+title: How Does Design Solve Problems?
-author: patrick
-comments: true
+date: 2022-02-06 22:35:00 +00
-categories: [Design, UX]
+categories: [Github, Flows]
-image: /assets/images/product-design.jpg
-beforetoc: ""
-toc: true
+tags: [github, git, technical]     # TAG names should always be lowercase
 ---